Freemasons

 • A safeguarding policy if your organisation works directly with children or vulnerable adults.

 • If your application is successful, we will also request a copy of a bank statement or other evidence of a bank account in the name of your organisation.
 The bank account must have at least 2 signatories.
-Alternatively, if you belong to a small organisation that does not have a bank account another charitable organisation can look after the funds for you, but you must provide written authorisation from the organisation that will do this.

 If you wish to see a Word version of the questions you will be asked in the main application form, you can view them HERE